OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 2. You must have Office 2016 Preview installed which you can obtain from here: https://products.office.com/en-us/office-2016-preview.
 Make sure you are using the January Fork release (6741).
 3. This lab requires you to use multiple starter files or an entire starter project from the GitHub location.
 You can either download the whole repo as a zip or clone the repo https://github.com/OfficeDev/TrainingContent.git for those familiar with git.

-## Exercise 1: Creating the Statement of Work Wizard Add-in Project
+## Exercise 1: Creating the Statement of Work Wizard Add-in Project and Hello World!
 *In this exercise you will create a new Office Add-in project in Visual Studio so that you can begin to write, test and debug an Office Word Add-in.
-The user interface of the Office Add-in you will create in this lab will not be very complicated as it will just contain HTML buttons and JavaScript command handlers.*
+The user interface of the Office Add-in you will create in this lab will not be very complicated as it will just contain HTML buttons and JavaScript command handlers.
+You will also code your first  "Hello World!" sample!*

 1. Launch Visual Studio 2015 as an administrator.
 2. From the **File** menu select the **New Project** command.
 When the **New Project** dialog appears, select the **Office Add-in** project template from the **Office/SharePoint** template folder as shown below.
 Name the new project **StatementOfWork** and click **OK** to create the new project.